szelongq/tp/docs/UserGuide.md

 Format: `addLeaves INDEX NO_OF_DAYS`

 * Adds the specified number to the number of leaves of the employee at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …
 * The number of days **must be a positive integer** 1, 2, 3, …

 Examples:
 * `list` followed by `addLeaves 3 4` adds 4 days of leave to the 3rd employee in the employee book.
-* `find Sam` followed by `addLeaves 1 1` adds 1 day of leave to the 1st person in the results of the `find` command.
+* `find Sam` followed by `addLeaves 1 1` adds 1 day of leave to the 1st employee in the results of the `find` command.

 ### Remove number of leaves for an employee : `removeLeaves`